TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/44 - Acts/Acts 18/Acts 18.24.md

 ---

-Now a certain Jew named Apollos, an Alexandrian by race, an eloquent man, came to Ephesus; and he was mighty in the scriptures.
+Now a certain Jew named Apollos, an Alexandrian by race, an eloquent man, came to Ephesus.
+He was mighty in the Scriptures.